SecureIdentityAlliance/osia/src/doc/02 - functional.rst

     group 1.
 ID Card Check
         note left: if credential is a card activate PR
         CR -> PR: queryPersonUIN
         CR -> PR: matchPersonAttributes(subject attributes)
         CR -> PR: readPersonAttributes(subject)
         deactivate PR
         CR -> citizen: other transactions
         CR -> CR
         note right: ID validation rules
     end

     group 2.
 Alt Suspend Credential
         CR -> CMS: SuspendCredentialRequest(CredentialID)
         activate CMS
         CMS -> CMS
         note right: e.g. suspend PKI certs
         CMS -->> CR: confirmation returned (e.g. code204, asynch)
         CR -> CMS: ReadCredentialRequest(RequestID get status)
     end

     group 3.
 Request Credential
         CR -> CR
         note right: build perso data payload
         CR -> CMS: CreateCredentialRequest(payload)
         CMS -->> CR: CredentialRequestID returned
     end

     citizen -> CR: "I just found my lost card"
     CR -> CMS: ReadCredentialRequest(RequestID get status)
     CMS -> CMS
     note right: CMS card lifecycle actions\ne.g. auto cancel old card if new issued CMS -> CR: card distribution
     deactivate CMS
     CR -> citizen: "Old Card cancelled.
 Collect new in 1 week" note right: message to citizen by Service Provider

     citizen -> CR: card collection
     deactivate CR
     destroy citizen
-		end

 1. Identity Checks

    The example scenario assumes a credential provider service such as an ID card provider (National ID, Voter, &c).
    Such as service may access several OSIA API based components to establish an ID check.
 In this example the Population Register is used.
    This example case also assumes that the credential provider holds its own register of credentials issued to its subscribers.

 2. Suspend Credential

    In the example above the citizen has lost a card and requests a replacement.
 The credential provider service first establishes the legitimacy of the citizen identity and the identity of the lost document within its own register.
    The next likely step in such a use case is to suspend the current credential.
 This is done using a CMS API call.
    The CMS confirms this step with a reference.
 In some use cases the reported lost credential may be cancelled immediately, but this is typically a decision made by the policy of the credential provider.
 There is an OSIA API call to both either or both requirements to the CMS.

 3. Requesting a New Credential

    The credential provider is in this example case responsible for preparing the core document data for the CMS.
    The CMS itself may further process this data appropriate to the credential type: for example the CMS may be the service that signs this document data electronically.
    The CMS returns a new request ID to the credential provider service which will enable the provider to query credential production status within the CMS domain.

    Such a business process might be interrupted by an new event such as the citizen finding her lost card and wishing to cancel the replacement order, perhaps to avoid a replacement fee.
 Depending on the status returned by the CMS to the credential provider then the credential provider service will act accordingly in informing the citizen whether this is possible.
 In this case the citizen's card was already replaced by the CMS so the original card is now cancelled.

    The CMS on its side is responsible for maintaining a credential profile which can be accessed by the CR at a later point.
    This use case stops for CMS when the card is distributed to the CR for collection by the citizen.

 ID Card Request Use Case (2)
-""""""""""""""""""""""""
+""""""""""""""""""""""""""""

 A second ID Request use case shows how the CMS might expose more decisions to the credential providing service.
 In this case it is the citizen facing provider that controls the cancellation of the lost document, and this is not automated within the CMS component.

 .. uml::
-    :caption: ID Card Request Use Case_2
+    :caption: ID Card Request Use Case (2)
     :scale: 50%

-    !include "skin.iwsd"
     hide footbox
     actor "Citizen" as citizen
     participant "Credential Provider" as CR
     participant "PR" as PR
     participant "CMS" as CMS